 I’m a member of the Scottish Network of Storytellers, with PVG clearance and professional insurance.
 I’m also trained in Elementary Food Hygiene and have a Royal Institute for Environmental Health Scotland qualification in Food and Health.
 My experience in performing, creating, collecting stories and writing songs; combined with my experience in social work, counselling and faith settings, enable me to work well with audiences of all kinds.

 I can tailor sessions to address particular Curriculum For Excellence outcomes and experiences eg food and health, social wellbeing, and people, place and environment for different levels.
-I also offer a hands-on baking sessions such as, ‘Soup, scone, story, song’, during which I can involve children in making oatcakes, butter, drop scones or soup to bring Scottish history and culture to life.
+I also offer hands-on baking sessions where I can involve children in making oatcakes, butter, drop scones or soup to bring Scottish history and culture to life.
 These sessions are ideal for Healthy Living Week, Burns’ Celebrations and St Andrew’s Day.

 Perhaps you, your family, your school, organisation or business could benefit from the skills of a good storyteller?
 If so please contact me now to talk about your needs and how best I can help.